vinhhoapham/DrawLineTool/README.md

 ### Line Detection Algorithm

-The automatic line detection algorithm uses a combination of image processing techniques to identify the main line in circular sample images.
-Here's an overview of the process:
+The automatic line detection algorithm comprises of the following steps:

 1. **Preprocessing**:
    - The image is converted to grayscale and blurred using Gaussian blur to reduce noise.